Lakhan9525/demoBackend/README.md

 # 4:https://transection.onrender.com/wallet/:id

-  # this is post request
+  # this is get request